This is your ultimate guide to the different types of drums that you can find all around the world.

 Acoustic drum sets use drum heads and metal cymbals to produce dynamic sounds with a lot of subtlety and variance.

 If you want to get the best depth of sound then acoustic drums are usually the best option.

 A drum set consists of:

 - Snare drum which is usually placed in the centre of the drummer, and this gave us a loud cracking sound

 - Tom toms, which are different sizes and are usually tuned in order to create a series of compatible pitches.

 - Bass drum which is head using a beater, and a kick pedal.

 - Drum Hardware and pedals to bring everything together.

 - Cymbals such as hi-hat, ride, and crash cymbals.

-- Other effects and percussion instruments, such as tambourine, cowbell, tambourine, concert toms, jamblocks, etc, based on the preference of the drummer.
+- Other effects and percussion instruments, such as tambourine, cowbell, concert toms, jamblocks, etc, based on the preference of the drummer.